KARNATISAITHARUN/documentation/policies/policy-language.md

 For advanced use only.

 Library methods may also simply propagate taint without performing any transformations on the data that change its security properties.
-For standard libraries, these propagation rules are already provided by the ShiftLeft default Policy.
+For standard libraries, these propagation rules are already provided by the default Policy.
 However, for exotic libraries unavailable in code to ShiftLeft, these rules can also be specified manually via MAP directives.
 These directives specify how taint is propagated from the input parameters of a library method to its output parameters.
 MAP directives follow the form

 ```
 MAP -[override|preserve] -d (RET | INST | PAR -i $i) -s (INST | PAR -i $i) METHOD -f "$fullName"